WillDetlor/TinyClojure/Readme.md

 * should ensure all Object properties are indeed immutable

 ###### Minor
+* swap all return NULLs for return nil object
 * shouldn't need to reset the interpreter when an extension function is added
 * work on the command line interface